Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-advanced-parser.md

 1. In your Project, navigate to **Build > Knowledge**.
 2. Open the existing Knowledge Store or create a new one.
 3. On the Knowledge Store page, click **+ New Knowledge Sources** in the upper-left corner.
 4. In the **New Knowledge Sources** window, select **File (advanced)**.
-The lable `advanced` means that you will be using Azure AI Document Intelligence for text extraction.
+The lable `advanced` means that you will be using the Advanced Parser for text extraction.
 5. Drag and drop a `.pdf`, `.docx`, or `.pptx` file, or click **Browse Files** to select a file from your computer.
 6. Click **Create**.
 Note that by clicking **Create** you accept the [Cognigy.AI Additional Data Privacy Terms](https://www.cognigy.com/additional-privacy-terms).

 #### Deactivate the Feature

-If you don't want to use Azure AI Document Intelligence for text extraction, follow these steps:
+If you don't want to use the Advanced Parser for text extraction, follow these steps:

 1. In your Project, navigate to **Manage > Settings**.
 2. Go to the **Knowledge AI Settings** section.